a6unraj/a6unraj.github.io/_posts/2021-03-21-creating dynamic-link-URL-shortener-with-custom-domain-using-Google-Firebase.md

 I was checking for some PHP scripts which I could use as a URL shortener with my own short and easily remembered domain.
 Lately I discovered that google was providing this awesome service for free.

 Google replaced its URL shortener service goo.gl with Dynamic Links firebase.google.com/products/dynamic-links providing more features and flexibility.

 Pros :
-1. Can be configured with your own custom-domain - I was able to register a TLD which is not that costly and use it as a URL shortener (arun.fyi)
+1. Can be configured with your own custom-domain - I was able to register a TLD which is not that costly and use it as a URL shortener (arun.fyi).
 2. Can be configured as a dynamic link, if you own android and iphone apps, you can redirect the link behaviour to open in the respective apps.
 3. Analytics is provided for the dynamic links created.
 4) You can define your own dynamic link and change the deep links behind.
 For example : I created the link arun.fyi/mp3 to redirect to some page in a6unraj.com domain 6 months ago and now I no longer want to use that domain, so I changed the deep link behind and now it redirects a page in different domain( arunraj.eu ).